medusajs/medusa/docs/content/plugins/payment/paypal.md

 ### Add PayPal to Regions

-You can refer to [this documentation in the user guide](../../user-guide/regions/providers.mdx#manage-payment-providers) to learn how to add a payment provider like PayPal to a region.
+You can refer to [this documentation in the user guide](../../user-guide/regions/providers.mdx#manage-payment-providers) to learn how to add a payment processor like PayPal to a region.

 ---